Rack-Robotics/docs/docs/wire-tool-v1.0/user-manual/index.md

 ## Magnet Installation

 Magnets are used to retain safety covers on the WT-01.
 All magnets provided are M6x2.
-While magnets should fit snugly into their recesses, a small drop of super glue will prevent the magnets from working their way out after many cycles of installation and removal.
+While magnets should fit snugly into their recesses, a small drop of super glue will prevent the magnets from working their way out after many cycles of cover installation and removal.

 Install magnets in accordance with the following images: